MoOx/phenomic/docs/content/docs/usage/gh-pages.md

   - '5'
   - '4'

-# (by default, Travis will run "npm test" script when the language is node_js)
+# (by default, Travis will run "yarn test" script when the language is node_js)

-# deploy is run after "npm test"
+# deploy is run after "yarn test"
 deploy:
-  # keep the build we just made with "npm test" (dist/)
+  # keep the build we just made with "yarn test" (dist/)
   skip_cleanup: true

   # define the script to use for deployment